mlsem/setDevOps/README.md

-# setDevOps
+# setDevOps-lab
-setDevOps goal is building your DevOps profile
+setDevOps-lab goal is building your DevOps profile